-The 1999/2000 academic fee schedule was not available at the time of printing this calendar.
-Once all fees are approved for 1999/2000, a complete schedule, showing the required payments of academic fees and deposits, will be made available.
-The official fees schedule will be included in the registration package.
+The 2000/2001 academic fee schedule was not available at the time of printing this calendar.
+Once all fees are approved for 2000/2001, a complete schedule, showing the required payments of academic fees and deposits, will be made available.
+The official fees schedule will be included in the registration package which will be sent to all students.